nodesman/systemofmind/book/part_1/03_the_scaffolding_of_meaning.md

 ---
-title: Chapter 3: The Scaffolding of Meaning (The 6 Axiological Axes)
+title: "Chapter 3: The Scaffolding of Meaning"
-parent: Part I The Compass
+parent: "Part I The Compass"
 nav_order: 3
 ---
 # Chapter 3: The Scaffolding of Meaning (The 6 Axiological Axes)

 ## The Universal Language of "Why"